polkadot-tooling-collective/constitution/README.md

 The *Mission List* will be defined as part of the initial seeding.

-## Scopes
+## Categories

-The separation of projects into scopes is solely to keep the requirements of each scope clearly defined.
-Having smaller scopes makes them easier to define and disagree with.
+The separation of projects into categories is solely to keep the requirements of each category clearly defined.
+Having smaller categories makes them easier to define and disagree with.
 They may be changed through an on-chain 2/3-majority rank-weighted vote across all Members.

 ### Decentralized-App Developer Tooling